kercre123/victor/tools/sdk/vector-sdk/docs/source/getstarted.rst

 The Program
 """""""""""

-1. Please find your robot serial number (ex.
-00e20100) located on the underside of Vector, or accessible from Vector's debug screen.

-2. Run the program using the same Terminal (macOS/Linux) / Command Prompt (Windows) window mentioned above:
+1. Run the program using the same Terminal (macOS/Linux) / Command Prompt (Windows) window mentioned above:

 First, change to the ``tutorials`` sub-directory of the ``examples`` directory.